Wilderstein

 Shortly after you start down the trail, you’ll come to a T. Going left will take you to the Carriage House.
 We will come to this later, so head to your right.
 The path will slowly wind down the hill and approach a large rustic bench with a great view of the water.
 Off in the distance you’ll see some of the Catskill Mountains, a small island, and a lighthouse.
 Down at the edge of the water, past the train tracks, are where the old boathouse and dock once stood.
 Nearby is trail-marker 4, the Dock Master’s House Foundations.

 Head down the “steps” off to the right of the bench.
 You’ll soon come to trail-marker 3.
 Behind the marker, you’ll see the quarry from which stone used in the building of the driveway and foundations was taken.
-There is a small stream here that flows down from the rocks and underneath a small bridge along the path.
+There is a s

 Before the little bridge, you’ll come upon a false trail leading off to your right that goes to the railroad tracks.
 There are no gates preventing you from crossing the tracks here.
 If you choose to follow this path across and to the river, pay careful attention.
 The trains that move through here are fast and barely audible until they’re right on top of you.
 Further, you will be trespassing on Railroad property.
 That being said, if you do cross the tracks here, you’ll be able to reach the water and see remnants of the dock.